Nde-Code/meteorites-api/README.md

 A RESTful API built with **TypeScript** and **Deno** to query and analyze the NASA Meteorites Landings dataset.

+Normally, this dataset comes as a CSV file with over 40,000 entries.
+I've compiled and cleaned it into a JSON format (with ~30k of entries) to make it more useful and portable.

+> You can found the dataset here and by: [NASA Open Data Portal](https://data.nasa.gov/dataset/meteorite-landings)

 This API is used in some projects:

  - [https://nde-code.github.io/online/meteorites-map](https://nde-code.github.io/online/meteorites-map)

-> You can found the dataset here: [https://data.nasa.gov/dataset/meteorite-landings](https://data.nasa.gov/dataset/meteorite-landings)

 ## 🚀 Features